Asbjørn Sjøthun

-He was elected to the Parliament of Norway from Troms in 1969, and was re-elected on four occasions, his last term ending in 1989.
+He was elected to the Parliament of Norway from Troms county in 1969, and was re-elected on four occasions, his last term ending in 1989.
 He had previously served as a deputy representative during the terms 1961–1965 and 1965–1969.
 He was a member of the Standing Committee on Agriculture for all his five terms, serving two terms as secretary and one term (his last term) as leader.
 He was also a member of the Enlarged Committee on Foreign Affairs and Defence for three terms and the Election Committee for three terms.

 He was also a member and deputy chair of the supervisory council of the Norwegian Forest Owners Association between 1992 and 1995.
 He also held positions in the local sports club Nordkjosbotn IL.
 He died in March 2010.